gethomepage/homepage/docs/widgets/services/customapi.md

 `additionalField`: Similar to the `field` option, but only used for the list view.
 It displays additional information for the mapping object on the right side of the `field`.

 `additionalFieldColor`: Also list view only feature, it is used to color the additional field.

-The format is `color-shade` where examples could be found [here](https://tailwindcss.com/docs/customizing-colors#color-palette-reference).
-The shade can be selected ranging from 100 to 900 inclusive.
+Allowed options: `["auto", "theme", "black", "white"]`.

-There are three special values for `additionalFieldColor`: `auto`, `black` and `white`. `black` and `white` have no shade, while `auto` will use the color based on the value of the `additionalField`.
+`auto` will use the color based on the value of the `additionalField`.
 The first number found in `additionalField` will be used to determine the color (green for positive numbers, red for negative numbers).

 **Note:** Data transformation is still compatible with the list view, but the transformation only applies to the value of the `field`.